Adva-Software-Group/FLOW-Webtools/readme.md

 ## Notice - Font 'Montserrat'
-The font Montserrat included in this set of documents was not created by me, but by
+The font Montserrat included in this set of documents is by
 ```
 Julieta Ulanovsky
 Sol Matas